+Finally, we assess whether higher-quality rubrics translate into better downstream response refinement.
+Table~\ref{tab:refinement} reports performance improvements when responses are revised under different rubric guidance.
 Rubric-guided refinement consistently outperforms self-critique without rubrics.
 Our rubrics yield the largest improvement among automatic methods and substantially close the gap to physician-authored reference rubrics, which serve as an oracle upper bound.

-Figure~\ref{fig:downstream} further illustrates dimension-wise effects.
+Fig.~\ref{fig:downstream} further illustrates dimension-wise effects.
 Improvements are most pronounced in factual dimensions such as accuracy and completeness, while gains in communication-related dimensions are more modest.
 Compared to reference rubrics, our rubrics achieve a better balance between factual improvement and communication quality, suggesting reduced trade-offs between information coverage and readability.